"AP Automation That Actually Works" — Anchor Group Podcast with Charted

 Caleb (33:54)

 Well, thanks for going through all of these AP automations.
 I know you have more, but this was really cool to go through some of the key ones.
-We talked about the vendor creation approval flow, the vendor bill extraction to get it into NetSuite, accruals so you can do month-end close, and then finally the approval process for POs and purchase requisitions.
+We talked about the vendor creation approval flow, the vendor bill extraction to get it into NetSuite, accruals so you can do a month-end close, and then finally the approval process for POs and purchase requisitions.

 Lee (35:21)